 2.2 Language: All languages should be represented in ICANN for the organization to position itself as a fully global multi-stakeholder entity.
 There is a need to improve the balance between the seven official languages at ICANN: Arabic, Chinese, English, French, Portuguese, Russian and Spanish.
 ICANN manages the IANA functions that offers IDN services to entities who do not use any of the 7 official languages.
 It is especially important that ICANN improves its communication with this group of stakeholders

 2.3 Gender: Gender equality should be sought for at all levels of ICANN.
 Currently, ICANN’s approach to gender is binary: male or female.

-There is feedback from a minority representation to consider persons who don't conform to binary gender.
-However after lengthy discussion I was agreed to maintain the binary approach.
+It is crtical that in all official community roles, equality between the two designated genders be achieved.
+It is not longer acceptable that there is a difference of more than 10% in the makeup of any leadership group.

+2.3.1 Gender expression: Given the changes in society and society’s new acceptance of variance in gender that goes beyond the binary classifications, there is feedback from the subgroup to consider creating a welcoming environment for persons who don't conform to binary gender..
+There should also be further work done to find the best way to incorporate those with gender variance into the various leadership roles, but this cannot happen until such time as ICANN has accepted the open identification of those who are gender variant and starts to allow them to self identify by checking ‘other’, or something similar, in the gender portion of forms.

-2.4 Age: Refers to variations that facilitate inclusion of the range of age groups across ICANN, from older generations through to the Next Generation.
+2.4 Age: Refers to variations that facilitate inclusion of the range of age groups across ICANN, from older generations through to the next generations.

 2.5 Physical Ability: Implies the ability of differently abled persons at various levels to participate within ICANN activities.

 2.6 Skills: A variety of skill is important since it is a reflection of the diverse skill set available within the ICANN Community.
-While acknowledging the importance of diversity in the accountability mechanisms, members of WS2 have expressed their view that diversity requirement should not prevail over skills or experience requirements, but should be and equivalent factor.Ensuring that ICANN is open to diverse participation is essential to fulfilling the range of skills and experience necessary for ICANN.
-If an original assessment of candidates is not sufficiently diverse to fulfill the skill, experience and diversity requirements necessary, then efforts need to be redoubled until diversity is achieved.
+While acknowledging the importance of diversity in the accountability mechanisms, some members of WS2 have expressed their view that diversity requirement should not prevail over skills or experience requirements, but should be an equivalent factor.
+Others have argued that skills and experience are elements of diversity.
+Whether diversity is an essential element of skills and experience or skill and experience are elements of diversity ensuring that ICANN is open to diverse participation is essential to fulfilling the range of skills and experience necessary for ICANN.
+If an original assessment of candidates is not sufficiently diverse to fulfill the skill, experience and diversity requirements necessary, then efforts need to be redoubled until diversity is achieved..

 2.7 Stakeholder group: Diversity of stakeholder group participation in ICANN is important in meeting the multi-stakeholder goals of ICANN.
-From ensuing discussions this implies that the views, opinions or perspectives of different stakeholder groups can be presented/shared.
 This may or may not require a designated representative of a stakeholder group to participate in the various activities.
 However, attention needs to be paid to the selection process to avoid situations where none of the declared stakeholder groups is represented, except those whose interests are heavily lobbied; to ensure that the voices of minorities and underrepresented groups are heard.

+2.8 Viewpoint diversity

+Related to, but broader than, stakeholder group diversity is the requirement that all relevant that the views, opinions and perspectives of presented/shared and are taken into account in decision-making.
+ICANN will not be a truly diverse organisation if it merely conforms to diversity relating to the fixed characteristics of participants, while systematically marginalising minority viewpoints or beliefs from consideration in decision-making.

 3. Measuring elements of diversity: